japan-biographical-db/jbdb.github.io/persons.md

 The table allows you to remove or edit any alternative name.
 By clicking on an underlined cell, you can directly edit any name in the table.
 Note, however, that in order for edits to be correctly saved, you have to click outside the cell again once you are finished editing.

-Once you are done, you can either click the "x" mark on the top-right of the modal window or just click outside of it to close it.
+Once you are done, you can either click the "x" mark on the top-left of the modal window or just click outside of it to close it.

 #### Gender, Status, Occupation, Religion